-The normal 275 mm (11 inches) cavity wall which is suitable for buildings not exceeding two storeys in height, consists of two half brick (4 – 1/2 inch walls with 2 inches cavity).
+The normal 275 mm (11 inches) cavity wall which is suitable for buildings not exceeding two stories in height, consists of two half brick (4 – 1/2 inch walls with 2 inches cavity).

 Cavity Walls are useful in two ways.
 Firstly, the cavity prevents the dampness from the outer leaf percolating into the inner leaf.

 Secondly, they provide excellent insulation from heat and sound.